complexitycollapse/todo/README.md

  - Edit the TODO using the box on the top right
  - Add notes to any TODO using the big textarea
  - Drag the middle partition around to resize the two sides

+## Lessons Learned

+So what are the takeaways from this project?

+ - Really good features-to-effort ratio.
+It doesn't do much but it's surprisingly useful considering how little effort it took.
+ - Fast MVP and easy to iterate on.
+ - Although it never lost my data, I was unable to trust a data storage system I'd created myself.
+Would have preferred to keep everything in a database.
+ - No easy upgrade path, as all the data and functionality is embedded together in the HTML.
+ - Making in hierarchical was a mistake.
+Tagging is always better than hierarchy.
+ - Theming is surprisingly useful as it allows different projects to be visually distinguished.
+ - Did the job well, but far from perfectly.
+ - Should have separated data from presentation using templates, but that would have increased the effort required.
+ - Lots of separate TODO lists is nice for separation but it would also be nice to combine them.
+That would be easier in a monorepo setup.
+ - Visuals are really important for something like this.
+ - Shame that neither links nor images could be embedded.
+Should have leveraged the fact that this is HTML more.

+Ultimately I stopped using it because I didn't trust it and there were always more features I wanted, but there was no way to safely migrate the data.
+Could a database system be made this easy to use?
+Could it be written so quickly?
+Possibly, if done right.

+Overall though, I was pleased with what I got from a very short-term project.
+If only all development were this easy.